function2/cmdchatgpt/README.md

  - ipython tab completion of stored conversations.
  - Command line use of ChatGPT and other AI tools.
  - Image creation and downloading from terminal.
+   (If the terminal supports urls you can just click them.)

 Example for use in python: